Questions with a common theme will be selected and answered comprehensively

 archived for your reference.
 If you wish to submit a question, click here.

-To view archived responses, click here.
+To view current responses, click here.

 Question Archive